 Marriage and Family Therapists: Continuing education credit for Marriage & Family Therapists is awarded in the following states: AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, ID, IN, IA, KS, ME, MD, MO, MT, NE, NH, NJ, NM, NC, OR, PA, RI, SC, SD, TN, TX, VT, VA, WA, WI, WY.
 CES maintains responsibility for this program.
 Marriage and Family therapists completing this program will receive 5 CE hours of credit.

 Social Workers: If you complete this course by 10/5/18, the following applies: CES, provider 1117, is approved as a Provider for Social Work Continuing Education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 CES maintains responsibility for the program.
 ASWB Approval Period: October 15, 2015 through October 15, 2018.
 Social Workers should contact their regulatory board to determine course approval.
 Social Workers completing this course will receive 6 clinical continuing education clock hours.
 (If you complete the course after 10/5/18, you can still receive a certificate showing APA credit: check with your board to see if they accept this.)

 Licensed Professional Counselors/Licensed Mental Health Counselors: CES is entitled to award continuing education credit to LPCs/LMHCs in the following states: AZ, AR, CA, CO, CT, DE, FL, GA, HI, ID, IL, IN, IA, KS, KY, ME, MA, MO, NE, NH, NJ, NM, NC, OR, PA, RI, SC, SD, TN, VT, VA, WA, WI, WY.
 CES maintains responsibility for this program.
 LPC/LMHCs completing this program will receive 5 continuing education hours of credit.

 Nurses: As an American Psychological Association approved provider CES programs are accepted by the American Nurses Credentialing Center (ANCC).
 Every state Board of Nursing accepts ANCC approved programs except California and Iowa.
 CES maintains responsibility for this program.
 Nurses completing this program receive 5 hours of continuing education credit.

-Cost: $50 for “lifetime access.”
-That means even after you complete the course, you can go back and review any of the videos or other material as often as you like, with no time limit.
+Cost: $49.99 And remember that even after you complete the course, you can go back and review any of the videos or other material as often as you like, with no time limit.